d-krupke/AlgBench/README.md

 There is one important class `Benchmark` to run the benchmark, and two important functions `describe` and `read_as_pandas` to analyze the results.

-## On doing good emperical evaluations of algorithms
+## On doing good empirical evaluations of algorithms

 To get a feeling on the interesting instances and parameters, or generally on where to look deeper, you should first perform an explorative study.
 For such an